History of United States in Timeline

 The National Defense Act Amendments of 1933 created the Guard and provides for the integration of Army National Guard units and personnel into the U.S. Army.

-In March 1941, the U.S. began supplying war materiel to the Allies of World War II.
+In March 1941, the U.S. began supplying war materiel to the Allies of World War II, while remaining neutral.

-In December 1941, Japan attacked Pearl Harbor, leading the U.S. to enter World War II.
+In 1941, Japan attacked Pearl Harbor, which led to the U.S. entering World War II.

 January 1944: Golden Globe Awards